barnabytprowe/great3-public/README.md

 counts for GREAT3 images.
 Makes output for plotting by the `plot_galaxy_badcounts.py` script (see below).

-4. `fits_verify.py` uses the fitsverify exectutable to check basic FITS properties for all the files in a GREAT3 release specified by the `constants.py` module (see above).
+4. `fits_verify.py` uses the fitsverify executable to check basic FITS properties for all the files in a GREAT3 release specified by the `constants.py` module (see above).